 - Shea butter/olive oil lotion

 There have been experiments.
-Many, many experiments.
-You think you settle on using lemons for deodorant overnight?
-No, first you try Patchouli oil…which works, but is way too expensive.
+You don’t settle on lemons for deodorant overnight.
+First you try Patchouli oil, which works, but is way too expensive.
 Then you use a coconut oil/baking soda mix until one day your armpits feel like they’re on fire and you have to immediately wash it off.
 There was the olive oil conditioner that took several days to rinse out and wasted ample amounts of water along the way.
-Lots of blogs swear up and down that one or another homemade face wash works, but I am accepting recyclable packaging on this one…
+Lots of blogs swear up and down that one or another homemade face wash works, but I am accepting recyclable packaging on this one.

-DIY-ing is not as easy as the Internet would have us believe.
-To make your own beauty and cleaning products is an odd privilege in both the time and resources that experimentation take.
-After all, I’m smearing eggs on my hair and $2.00 avocados on my face in a city where not everyone has enough to eat.
+DIY-ing is not as easy as Pinterest would have us believe.
+Making your own beauty and cleaning products requires odd privilege in both the time and resources that experimentation take.
+I’m smearing eggs on my hair and $2.00 avocados on my face in a city where not everyone has enough to eat.
 And different things work for different people.
 Which means that inevitably you may have to dump the deodorant that makes your underarms feel like the pits of Hell.
-And the coconut oil that went into your failed concoction – it didn’t come cheap.

-This is not to say that there aren’t pros to DIY-ing.
-Initial investments often pay off in the long run, its an obvious way to reduce packaging consumption, not to mention that the whole process in and of itself is pretty fun.
+Of course, there are pros.
+Initial investments pay off in the long-run and its an obvious way to reduce packaging consumption, not to mention that the whole process in and of itself is pretty fun.
 Nothing makes you feel more like a mad scientist than melting Shea butter in a makeshift Mason Jar double boiler in your kitchen at midnight.
-DIY-ing can also really make you feel just plain good!
-My hair has never felt healthier. my house doesn’t smell like a chemical dump after I clean it, and I’m literally addicted to the detoxifying feel of my homemade toothpaste.
-I’m not kidding, I brush my teeth 3-4 times a day now.
+My hair has never felt healthier, my house doesn’t smell like a chemical dump, and I’m literally addicted to the detoxifying feel of my homemade toothpaste.
+I brush my teeth 3-4 times a day now.
 It’s absurd.

-Yet despite the positives, there are some nagging questions bubbling amidst my new, crafty hobby.
+But despite the positives there are some nagging questions bubbling amidst my new, crafty hobby.
 Are these products I’m making as sustainable as I think they are?
-I am going through coconut oil like crazy and scrubbing everything from my teeth to my stove with baking soda.
+I’m going through coconut oil like crazy and scrubbing everything from my teeth to my stove with baking soda.
 What are the implications of my increased consumption of these products?
 Where does baking soda come from anyway?
-Apparently Wyoming… but I still am not sure exactly what it is or how it is… harvested, extracted?
-These are exactly the kind of questions I’m making myself answer throughout the semester – the complications in my new, eco-confused life.
+Apparently Wyoming.
+But I still am not sure exactly what it is or how it is… extracted?
+These are the kind of questions we set out to answer during our Low Impact semester– the complications of an eco-confused life.
 So try it out and check out the DIY resources I’ve listed below.
 Then consider it “food for thought,” wash your hair with eggs and complicate everything.
 Happy washing!

 Simple Egg Wash